DLIBYH/Online-Book-Store/README.md

     Open a Pull Request.

 ## Contact

-If you have any questions, suggestions, or issues, please feel free to open an issue in the GitHub repository
+If you have any questions, suggestions, or issues, please feel free to open an issue in the GitHub repository.